July 21, 2021 by Siobhan Climer, Mishaal Khan and Kim Morgan

 Build a team

 Once leadership is invested, find the right people to build cyber resiliency.
 This may include a vetted partner, an ethical hacker, and certified security analysts.
+This is also a great time to consider contracting a Managed Services Partner.

 Security awareness campaigns, disaster recovery tabletops, and offering real-life advice and guidance to everyone is key to minimizing the human factor risk.